 Apply the paste to your hair and leave on for 30 minutes.
 If you have any trouble rinsing out the paste, just apply your favorite conditioner or natural oil to your hair after you shower.
 I use coconut oil and my hair has never felt better.

 This will take a little longer than the paste, but it's easier to rinse.

 - Add 1–3 tbs. of shikakai powder to 1 cup of water or herbal tea and let it steep for 1 to 5 hours.

 - Pass the mixture through a sieve and add 1 1/2 cups of hot water (or hot herbal tea) to the mix.

 - Use this liquid as a rinse instead of shampoo.

 Shake before applying to maximize the suds.
 Apply to wet hair and massage all over scalp and hair.
 Put on a shower cap and rinse at the end of your shower.

-You can make your own shikakai oil to use as treatment on your hair or skin.
+You can make your own shikakai oil to use as a treatment on your hair or skin.

 - 1/2 cup of your favorite base oil (almond, olive, avocado, coconut, etc.)

-- Mix the powder and the base oil and place in a closed container.
+- Mix the powder and the base oil and place it in a closed container.

 - Shake vigorously.